+We are not allowed to reimburse you for any payments you have made for Louisiana Medicaid covered benefits that are not otherwise covered by Medicare.
 If the pharmacy is not able to get the necessary information, you may have to pay the full cost of the prescription when you pick it up.
-(You can then ask us to reimburse you for our share.
-See Chapter 7, Section 2 for information about how to ask the plan for reimbursement.)
+(You can then ask us to reimburse you.
+See Chapter 6, Section 2 for information about how to ask the plan for reimbursement.)